denevell/Natch-Android/README.md

 3. I should be able to add a new thread (subject only atm)
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created
+6. I should load the posts in a thread after it's clicked on, and add a post